5 Holistic Health Care Tips for Healthy Pets

-The Latin root word of “animal” is soul.
-Countless pet owners confirm profound soul connections with their dogs and cats, but for many, the downside of pet ownership is that they just don’t live long enough — humans outlive their fur babies by decades.
+The Latin root word of “animal” is anima, or meaning soul.
+Countless pet owners confirm profound soul connections with their dogs and cats, but for many, the downside of pet ownership is that canines and felines just don’t live long enough — humans outlive their fur babies by decades.

 We love our pets — as of 2017, almost half of U.S. households had dogs, and 38 percent had cats.
 If they are free of serious illness, dogs typically live for eight to 15 years.
 Cats live only four to five years in the wild, but up to 18 to 20 in captivity.
 Fortunately, we can improve the odds of our pets living longer, healthier lives.

 The suggestions below may help protect your pet from cancer.
-Statistically, 12 million cats and dogs (or more) will develop cancer in 2018.
+Statistically, 12 million cats and dogs (or more) will develop cancer in 2019.
 Many veterinarians consider canine and feline cancer to be epidemic.
-The pets have cancer for the same reasons we do: poor diets of processed foods and inadequate nutrition, and exposure to environmental toxins.
+Pets have cancer for the same reasons we do — poor diets of processed foods and inadequate nutrition along with exposure to environmental toxins.
 While our pets avoid the dangers of tobacco and alcohol, growing evidence demonstrates that they are over-vaccinated.
 “Dogs Naturally” magazine reports that over-vaccinated dogs and cats are at higher risk for lifelong chronic illness such as diabetes, autoimmune disease, and cancer.

 Read on for steps to support a long, healthy life for your pet.